 Finding the Right Yoga Class

 Not all yoga classes suit hypermobile joints.
-If you’re looking for hypermobility yoga, here’s how to choose wisely:
+If you’re looking for hypermobility yoga, judge the class by how well it supports control and modification:

 - Communicate needs: Let your teacher know you’re prioritizing stability work and clear form cues over depth.